-How much do you know about VASER liposuction?
-When faced with the truth, many patients are surprised to discover that a lot of their knowledge about VASER liposuction is a myth.
-There are a lot of VASER liposuction misconceptions, and anyone considering it should know exactly what it entails.
+How much do you know about Vaser liposuction?
+When faced with the truth, many patients discover they have a lot of Vaser liposuction misconceptions.
+Anyone considering it should know exactly what it entails.

-Here are seven of the most common VASER liposuction misconceptions out there.
+Here are nine of the most common Vaser liposuction myths out there.

-When performed by a knowledgeable and board-certified plastic surgeon, liposuction can be as safe and effective as any other surgical treatment.
-This is assuming the patient is following the supportive postsurgical instructions too.
+When performed by a knowledgeable and board-certified plastic surgeon and liposuction doctors, liposuction can be as safe and effective as any other surgical treatment.
+As long as the patient follows the supportive post-surgical instructions too.

-Typically you will be awake during a VASER liposuction procedure and may feel a bit of pressure initially, but the procedure is minimally-invasive and virtually painless.
+Typically, you will be awake during a VASER liposuction procedure.
+You may feel a bit of pressure initially, but the procedure is minimally-invasive and virtually painless.
 In terms of discomfort after, you’ll feel a little bit of muscle soreness for 24-48 hours, and much less swelling and bruising than alternative fat removal procedures.
-The level of pain a person experiences post procedure can depend on overall health, areas treated, and the technical skill of your surgeon.
+The level of pain a person experiences post-procedure can depend on overall health, areas treated, and the technical skill of your surgeon.

-Like any elective aesthetic procedure, it’s hard to find the balance between expertise, quality and price.
-People throughout forums suggest choosing a practice that specializes in fat removal procedures as they provide great results and tend to be more affordable that practices that offer a suite of services.
+Like any elective aesthetic procedure, it’s hard to find the balance between expertise, quality, and price.
+People throughout forums suggest choosing a practice that specializes in fat removal procedures as they provide great results and tend to be more affordable than practices that offer a suite of services.
 According to Healthline, and RealSelf, the average cost of VASER liposuction is around $6,500.

-Many patients believe that liposuction will help them lose weight.
+One of the more common Vaser liposuction misconceptions, patients believe liposuction will help them lose weight.
 However, this isn’t true.
 In fact, it’s recommended that you have a BMI (Body Mass Index) under 30 to move forward with the procedure.
 If you want to lose weight, healthy dieting and exercise are the way forward.

-Instead, liposuction is a body contouring surgery that works to remove stubborn fat that’s still visible once you’ve lost weight.
-Liposuction can be used to remove fat pockets in spots like the abdomen, thighs, neck, chin, and ankles.
+Instead, liposuction is a body contouring surgery that works to remove stubborn fat still visible once you’ve lost weight.
+Liposuction removes fat pockets in spots like the abdomen, thighs, neck, chin, and ankles.

-VASER liposuction, in particular, removes fat from parts of the body that are difficult to treat.
+VASER liposuction removes fat from parts of the body difficult to treat.
 This includes the back and flanks, under the chin, and when treating gynecomastia.

-The fat that’s removed is often resistant to dieting and exercise and is hard to eliminate without surgical help.
+The removed fat is often resistant to dieting and exercise and is hard to eliminate without surgical help.

-The truth is that most patients only lose around two to five pounds of weight in total.
+In reality, most patients only lose around two to five pounds of weight in total.
 The most suitable candidates for liposuction are usually within 30 percent of a healthy weight range and have fat deposits they’d like gone.
-Liposuction is designed to streamline and contour localized areas and in the best case this is for someone within a healthy weight range.
+Liposuction is designed to streamline and contour localized areas.
+In the best case, this is for someone within a healthy weight range.

-Liposuction only removes subcutaneous fat which is the type that’s found below the skin and above the muscle.
+Liposuction only removes subcutaneous fat, another type of fat found below the skin and above the muscle.
 For example, an abdomen that sticks out due to fat sitting under the muscle and around the internal muscles will not be removed with liposuction.

 This type of fat is known as visceral or intra-abdominal fat, and it can’t be eliminated with liposuction.
 Exercise and dieting is the only way to reduce visceral fat.